 You see, what happened to me at the drums is what Psychologists describe as the Dunning–Kruger effect.

 Dunning–Kruger effect is a cognitive bias that tends to give incompetent people an illusory superiority that makes them self-assess their incompetency too highly.
 Sometimes, it is the delusion that we are better than we actually are.

 Have you ever wondered why your favourite soccer player couldn’t just shoot the ball into the net right in front of him while watching a game?
 You were sure that you wouldn’t have missed that much-needed goal if you were in the same situation.
 Well, you’re not alone; it happens to the best of us.

 The Hierarchy of Competence

-- Conscious Incompetence: Now that the feedback is in, light is shone on the black holes of your incompetencies, and you are aware of them.
+Now that the feedback is in, light is shone on the black holes of your incompetencies, and you are aware of them.
 Now you know that you don’t know something.
 That is hugely empowering.
-You can now decide on how you want to improve on your weaknesses and make a conscious effort at getting better.
+You can now decide how you want to improve on your weaknesses and make a conscious effort to get better.
 Take a course, read a book, speak to an expert, etc. The only cure to ignorance is knowledge.